tcbutler320/TimeClock-1.01-Vuln/readme.md

 # Overview
 This report details a time-based SQL injection attack in the Employee Timeclock software, version 1.01.
-Included in the report are the following items;
+Included in the report are a exploit-db ready report, two dockerized timeclock 1.01 applications for testing (1 for remote and 1 for local), and this readme document.

+## About Authors

+This vulnerability was discovered by François Bibeau who also developed the proof of concept exploit.
+Additional support was provided by [Tyler Butler](https://tbutler.org) who developed the dockerized application and testing enviorment.

 ## Navigating the Report
+A high level overview of the submission contents.

 ```bash
 .